 Projects

 AI-generated code is helpful as building blocks towards a complete program, but validating the behavior of such code is not easy.
 What if we utilize live programming to facilitate the validation of AI-generated code?
 We built a prototype incorporating live programming and an AI-powered program synthesizer and probed its effects through a user study.
-Our results demonstrate the effectiveness of live programming in validating AI-generated in a variety of ways.
+Our results demonstrate the effectiveness of live programming in validating AI-generated in mitigating over- and under-reliance on the AI and lowering the cognitive load.

 Functional Debugging (2022.9 - 2023.1) [paper]